Student-centric advice and objective recommendations

-What are Extracurricular Activities and why do they Matter?
+What Are Extracurricular Activities and Why Do They Matter?

 “What kind of extracurricular activities have you been involved in?”
 It’s a question you’ll surely be asked during the college admissions process.
 Your answer can have a big impact on getting accepted to certain colleges and universities, and even being awarded merit-based scholarships.
+Keep reading to learn what extracurriculars are and why they matter!

 What exactly are extracurricular activities?

-They’re the ways that high school students productively spend their time outside of the classroom.
+Extracurriculars are how high school students productively spend their time outside of the classroom.
 Some students play sports or join school clubs, while others perform community service or work part-time jobs.
 Before we dive into the importance of extracurriculars, let’s cover the basics.

 What qualifies as an extracurricular activity?

 On paper, high school students are some of the busiest people on the planet.
-It can be overwhelming for students to balance school, homework, and their personal life, while also finding the time to fit in extracurricular activities.
+It can be overwhelming for students to balance school, homework, and their personal life while also finding the time to fit in extracurricular activities.

 The good news is that almost anything you are productively involved in outside of the classroom can be considered an extracurricular activity.
 According to the Common App, extracurricular activities “include arts, athletics, clubs, employment, personal commitments, and other pursuits.”